 Human smuggling, often synonymous with illegal migration, is, understandably, often intertwined with politics.
-However, in a more general sense, it's simply people - both good and bad - moving away from a shitty situation and onto a better one.
-Even the most extreme supporters of closed borders would be ill-pressed to decry the Underground Railroad during the era of slavery in the American South, or Jews escaping Nazi Germany.
-These situations are still happening today - for example, Kurds fleeing into Turkey to escape the onslaught of the Islamic State.
+However, in a more general sense, it's simply people—both good and bad—moving away from a shitty situation and onto a better one.
+Even the most extreme supporters of closed borders would be ill-pressed to decry the Underground Railroad during the era of slavery in the South, or Jews escaping Nazi Germany.
+These situations are still happening today—for example, Kurds fleeing into Turkey to escape the onslaught of the Islamic State.

 The VICE News film "Night Operation with a People Smuggler: Turkey's Border War"

 Whether it's on a boat across the Mediterranean to Europe, a long way through the dessert to the United States or locked inside a container on a cargo ship from Asia, migrants will continue to smuggle themselves into places without permission.
-And thousands die trying every year; more than 4,000 already this year, according to estimates from the International Organisation for Migration.
+And thousands die trying every year; more than 4,000 already in 2014, according to estimates from the International Organisation for Migration.

 I spoke with volunteers at a migrant shelter in Mexico about the dangers of a covert trip over the border.